Dehumidifier set to 45 percent humidity operating in a residential living room to prevent mold growth

 • Keep ventilation systems clean and functional

 If bathroom humidity remains elevated after showers, hidden moisture may be present.
-You can identify possible issues using our guide on signs of water damage behind shower walls.
+You can identify possible issues using our guide to signs of water damage behind shower walls.

 Seasonal Dehumidifier Settings for Mold Prevention